AllT2709/blog-app/README.md

 Si tu sistema operativo es Linux o Mac, puedes saltarte este paso. if you use Linux or Mac, skip this step

-El link `http://localhost:3000 ` es solo paralos pacientes y puedan verificar su cita El link `http://localhost:3000/posts` es para que el doctor pueda loguearse y manejar sus consultas

-The link `http://localhost:3000 ` is just for the patients and they can to verify their dates The link `http://localhost:3001/posts ` for the Doctor can to login and manipulate the dates